brechtvdv/third-party-payment-maas-specification/provider/README.md

 404 Failure Response:

-_No content returned on vehicle not found._
+_No content returned when validation fails._